Walgreens The Thread

 • Buckwheat

-Whole grains are a source of carbohydrates, so be mindful of your portions and pair whole grains with a source of protein for better blood sugar control.
+Whole grains are a source of carbohydrates, so be mindful of your portions and pair whole grains with a source of protein like lean meat or chicken for better blood sugar control.

 Starting on a healthy eating plan for diabetes

-If you’re striving to improve your diet to better manage your blood sugar and reduce your risk of diabetes complications, your healthcare provider can assist you.
-They can give you advice on how many calories to consume every day and how much of certain types of nutrients like protein, fat and carbs you should strive to eat on a daily basis based on your weight, age, sex, healthy history and other factors.
+If you’re striving to improve your diet to better manage your blood sugar levels and reduce your risk of complications that are often association with diabetes, your healthcare provider can assist you.
+They can give you advice on how many calories to consume every day and how much of certain types of nutrients like protein, fat and carbs you should strive to consume on a daily basis.
+Your eating plan will be developed based on factors like weight, age, sex, health history and blood sugar control goals.

 Explore more